 Other Methods to Prevent Maggots

-• Stick to Sealed Trash Bags: Two trash bags or heavy-duty trash bags can be used to ensure that the waste cannot be accessed by flies, which may be laid on them.
+Stick to Sealed Trash Bags: Two or more heavy-duty trash bags can be used to prevent flies from laying eggs on them.

-• Minimize Organic Waste Exposure: Rinse containers, food wrappers and leftover food prior to disposal to minimize the odor that flies are attracted to.
+Minimize Organic Waste Exposure: Rinse containers, food wrappers, and leftover food before disposal to minimize the odors that attract flies.

-The best approach of avoiding maggots and keeping the home environment hygienic is by applying these practices every time.
+The best approach to avoiding maggots and keeping the home environment hygienic is by applying these practices every time.

 Using Natural Remedies